BOTOX® and Surgical Options for Migraine Headache Relief

 Despite the availability of excellent medical therapies to treat migraines, many individuals just cannot seem to find sufficient relief, even with these medications.
 Other people may experience some improvement, but cannot tolerate the side effects of the medications.

 Botox® therapy for migraine headaches has been around for several years and has more recently become approved by the U.S. Food and Drug Administration (FDA) as a migraine treatment.
 The FDA promotes the use of Botox® as an effective way to prevent migraine headaches.

 When I began treating migraine sufferers with Botox® six years ago, there was a great deal of skepticism regarding its true benefits.
-Naysayers speculated that patients were coming in to get their wrinkles eliminated under the guise of a migraine treatment.
-It did not take long for these sentiments to change when migraine patients in my practice, and others being treated around the country, were noticing often dramatic relief from these periodic injections.
+Naysayers speculated that patients were coming in to get their wrinkles eliminated under the guise of migraine treatment.
+It did not take long for these sentiments to change when migraine patients in my practice and others being treated around the country were often noticing dramatic relief from these periodic injections.

 About the Author: Dr. Matthew Kaufman

 A fellow of the American College of Surgeons, Dr. Matthew R. Kaufman, MD, specializes in nerve decompression, phrenic nerve surgery, and ventilator dependency.
 Highly regarded in his field, Dr. Kaufman has appeared on The Oprah Winfrey Show, Good Morning America, Discovery Health, and CBS News.